Medicare Part B Penalties and SEPs

 Check timing, confirm SEP eligibility, and prevent permanent premium surcharges.

-What is the Part B late-enrollment penalty?
+What is the Part B late enrollment penalty?

 How the Part B penalty is calculated

-Medicare Part B SEPs: who qualifies
+Part B SEPs: who qualifies and how the window works

-Key timelines, forms, and documentation
+Timelines, forms, and documentation (avoid delays)

 Realistic examples by situation